Tessa’s Recipe Rundown

 What’s the Best Muffin Tin?

 I typically don’t like nonstick bakeware, which is why I was so surprised when I fell in love with the Wilton Recipe Right Nonstick Muffin Pan.
 They bake evenly and achieve lightly golden brown edges and clean up beautifully.
-I’ve had 3 of these tins for 6+ years and love them!
+I’ve had three of these tins for 6+ years and love them!

 Can You Freeze Muffins?